POLICY ON AIDS

 Barry University will comply with all federal and state laws and regulations, including those of the United States Public Health Service and the guidelines from the Center for Disease Control, which relate to HIV infection and bear on the health and welfare of persons within the university community.
 The university will continue to provide educational programs designed to acquaint the campus community with current information about AIDS and how to avoid and minimize the risks of HIV transmission.

-Anyone with questions about AIDS and HIV infection may contact the Student Health Center or the Center for Counseling and Psychological Services.
+Anyone with questions about AIDS and HIV infection may contact the Student Health Services or the Center for Counseling and Psychological Services.
 Materials on AIDS are available from various campus offices as well as the library.

 The university's AIDS policy is subject to change as new medical information becomes available and changes in the law are made.